stana/django-akuna-components/README.md

     from akuna.component import register_component

-    # register component for the customer content type
-    # name (<app label>.<lowercase model name>)
+    # register component for the customer content type name (<app label>.<lowercase model name>)
     register_component(CustomerForm, is_a='FormClass', name='myapp.customer')

-Now any time MyCreateView.as_view is called with the Customer ContentType instance, CustomerForm class will be used.
-If MyCreateView called with a content type for which we don't have a specific form registered, processing will fall back as per standard django create view.
-Or could create a generic form catching other content types.
+Now any time MyCreateView.as_view is called passing in the Customer content type, CustomerForm class will be used.
+If MyCreateView is called with a content type other than Customer, processing will fall back as per standard django create view.
+Or could create a generic form catching other content types:

     class GenericForm(forms.Form):
+        # some generic form stuff here
         pass

     # register form without the name